 Activities that satisfy this category may be creative in concept, expression, or participation.
-They range from the joy of writing a poem or short story, to performing on stage or composing a song, and participation in an exhibition.
+They range from the joy of writing a poem or short story, to performing on stage or composing a song, to designing a media project, and participation in an exhibition.

 Internships, Co-Ops and Fieldwork (ICF)